saeyslab/nichenetr/vignettes/model_construction_with_liana.md

 model.
 LIANA is a framework that combines both resources and computational tools for ligand-receptor cell-cell communication inference (Dimitrov et al., 2022).
-As the NicheNet prior model is built by integrating ligand-receptor, signaling , and gene regulatory databases, each part can be replaced with external data sources.
+As the NicheNet prior model is built by integrating ligand-receptor, signaling, and gene regulatory databases, each part can be replaced with external data sources.
 We will show how the first part, the ligand-receptor database, can be replaced with those from LIANA, and how to run the model afterward.